 If your cat’s hair clumps or mats often, chances are your cat also suffers from dry skin or excessive shedding.
 Check out the solutions above to help solve your problem.
 Mats develop because of infrequent grooming and exposure to a dirty environment.

-• Brush your cat’s coat regularly - Remove hair before it clumps and forms a mat.
+- Brush your cat’s coat regularly - Remove hair before it clumps and forms a mat.
+Daily brushing with a slicker brush for cats is a great habit.

 If your cat gets a little fussy when trying to brush out mats and tangles, then give them something to occupy their mind, like a tasty treat.
 Or try a Messy Cat Lick Mat.
 Spread an Inaba Churu on it, and let your cat lick away!